Do You Have a College Student? Important Healthcare, Financial, and Educational Documents That They (and You) Need

-August is upon us and you may soon be sending children off to college (virtually or in person).
+August is upon us and you may soon be sending children off to college.
 If your child is age 18 or older, you and your child will need to take some simple steps so that, in the event of an emergency, you will be able to make health care and financial decisions for your child and have access to your child’s medical information and financial accounts.
 The same is true if you are to have access to your child’s educational records.

 Medical Information.
 Once your child reaches age 18, your child is deemed to be an adult by law and you no longer have a legal right to make health care decisions on behalf of your child or to access your child’s health care information.
 As a result, if you have an adult child, your child must execute certain legal documents naming you as his or her health care agent and permitting you to access his or her medical information: